 - Freedom in technique – There was a lot of freedom in the kinds of artistic techniques the artists used.

-- Emphasis on Paint – The art emphasis was on the physical characteristics of the paint used for their artistic expression, such as sensuousness, dynamism, violence, mystery, etc.
+- Emphasis on Paint – The art emphasized the physical characteristics of the paint used for their artistic expression, such as sensuousness, dynamism, violence, mystery, etc.

-- A Force of Creative Unconsciousness – The paint application was both unstudied and intuitive, almost like a psychic improvisation.
-It was about being able to express the force of the creative unconscious in their art.
+- A Force of Creative Unconsciousness – The paint application was unstudied and intuitive, almost like a psychic improvisation.
+It was about expressing the force of the creative unconscious in their art.

 Abstract Expressionism was not just one kind of approach to art.
 Within Abstract Expressionism, there were also three different approaches to art.